Internet vigilantism: Relationship to authority

 Digital vigilantism can be viewed as a menace to the authorities, or an expression of digital citizenship, depending on the context.
 Vigilantes may view their actions as digital citizenship if they are seeking to improve the safety of online interaction.

 According to K.K.
 Silva, "Vigilantes' responses to perceived malicious activity have reportedly caused the loss of digital evidence, thereby obstructing law enforcement's effort in ascertaining attribution and jurisdiction over cybercrime offences."
 Therefore internet vigilantism is generally in opposition to legitimate criminal investigations, and viewed as tampering with evidence.
-However, there are cases in which internet Vigilantism is legally protected, such as when it falls under laws relating to protection of the other.
+However, there are cases in which internet vigilantism is legally protected, such as when it falls under laws relating to protection of the other.
 There have also been cases in which vigilantes have cooperated with criminal justice investigations, such as the cases of BrickerBot and WannaCry ransomware attack.
-In both of these cases, vigilantes cooperated with authorities, utilizing cyber crime methods to fight cyber crime and prevent further damage.
+In both of these cases, vigilantes cooperated with authorities, utilizing cybercrime methods to fight cybercrime and prevent further damage.

-Conversely, Internet Vigilantism can also work for the interests of the Government or for the government, as is sometimes the case in Russia.
-Two non profit groups practicing internet vigilantism, Liga Bezopasnogo Interneta (LBI, Safe Internet League), and Molodezhnaia Sluzhba Bezopasnost (Youth Security Service), attempted to pass a bill that would enable unpaid volunteers to regulate the internet, also known as the Cyber Cossak movement.
-These groups argue that their aim is to identify content that is extreme or dangerous for children such as child porn, and track down the creators of the content", however the bill has drawn a lot of skepticism from those who argue it is reminiscent of Soviet era peer surveillance, and that it's a breach of data privacy rights.
+Conversely, internet vigilantism can also work for the interests of the Government or for the government, as is sometimes the case in Russia.
+Two non profit groups practicing internet vigilantism, Safe Internet League, and Molodezhnaia Sluzhba Bezopasnosti (Youth Security Service), attempted to pass a bill that would enable unpaid volunteers to regulate the Internet, also known as the Cyber Cossak movement.
+These groups argue that their aim is to identify content that is extreme or dangerous for children such as child porn, and track down the creators of the content", however, the bill has drawn high amounts of skepticism from those who argued that it is reminiscent of Soviet peer surveillance and a breach of data privacy rights.

-The Russian youth group Nashi (youth movement), who conducted a vigilante project called StopXam (organization), has even been publicly supported by Vladimir Putin, who has posed for a picture with them.
+The Russian youth group Nashi, who conducted a vigilante project called StopXam, had been publicly supported by Vladimir Putin, who had posed for a picture with them.
 The group became prominent in the Russian media through publicly shaming bad drivers and filming their (often violent) altercations with them.
-The group fell out of favor with the Russian government and was liquidated after targeting an Olympic Athlete.
+The group fell out of favor with the Russian government and was liquidated after targeting an Olympic athlete.

-In the case of the Unite the Right rally in Charlottesville Virginia, internet vigilantism was used to help police track down violent protestors, as well as bring justice when the police were considered by the public to be doing so inadequately.
+In the case of the Unite the Right rally in Charlottesville, Virginia, internet vigilantism was used to help police track down violent protestors, as well as bring justice when the police were considered by the public to be doing so inadequately.
 This included doxing and public shaming of the protestors via Twitter.

 Internet vigilante groups

-There are many internet vigilante groups permeating the internet, with different motivations and levels of anonymity.
+There are many internet vigilante groups permeating the Internet, with different motivations and levels of anonymity.